Skip to main content

 Why DevOps Matters

-Although every organization has difficulties, common issues include delayed releases, subpar software, and IT that restricts business expansion.
+Although every organization has difficulties, common issues include delayed releases, subpar software, and IT restricting business expansion.

-Companies can better take advantage of market opportunities with a quicker path from idea to live software.
+By moving from idea to live software, companies can better take advantage of market opportunities.
 The DevOps model gives organizations a competitive edge in this approach.
-By branding the conference DevOps Days in 2009, software development expert Patrick Debois is credited with coining the phrase DevOps services.
+Software development expert Patrick Debois is credited with coining the phrase DevOps services by branding the conference DevOps Days in 2009.

 IT managers resented the sometimes tedious and excessively complicated change management stages in the ITIL framework as Agile was pushed deeper into operations.
 Agile promotes collaboration and progress, whereas ITIL champions stable, trustworthy, and predictable IT.
 DevOps principles moved people on both sides.
 Organizations may use ITIL and DevOps, especially if they embrace the cloud.